spencermountain/NLP-OSS-2020/README.md

 - **oscars talk** - this is the most-prestiguous stage in western-world
 - **mjackson**

   - **desks**
   - **ISS pic**
   - **tony abraham**
   - **zoe smith**
   - **steve mann**
+  - [add wolfram]
     [needs work]
+    there are now a few trillion-dollar computer companies but a \$12 strap around your neck

 - **kids typing**
 - **now CLI** - people love typing.
   [awkward]